marcokuhn/ML/README.md

 ## MODELS

+- https://github.com/lucidrains/musiclm-pytorch – Implementation of MusicLM, Google's new SOTA model for music generation using attention networks, in Pytorch
+- https://github.com/lucidrains/audiolm-pytorch – Implementation of AudioLM, a Language Modeling Approach to Audio Generation out of Google Research, in Pytorch

 ### Diffusion MODELS
 - GITHUB REPOSITORY
 This repository contains a collection of resources and papers on Diffusion Models and Score-matching Models https://github.com/heejkoo/Awesome-Diffusion-Models
 - Apply Denoising Diffusion Probabilistic Models using the new Hugging Face diffusers package to synthesize music instead of images – https://github.com/teticio/audio-diffusion
 - Unconditional audio generation using diffusion models, in PyTorch https://github.com/archinetai/audio-diffusion-pytorch